pranavnt/Walla-old/README.md

 # Walla
-🦘 Walla is an intuitive JavaScript framework for building User Interfaces on the Web
+🦘 Walla is an intuitive, fast web framework for building APIs in Node